-It is difficult to apply a precise Gender Dysphoria definition that satisfies both the transgender community and the medical and support professionals who care for them.
+It is difficult to apply a precise Gender Dysphoria definition that satisfies both the transgender, non-binary and gender expansive community and the medical and support professionals who care for them.
 For any discussion of gender confirming plastic surgery, it is advisable to first explore the often confusing terminology employed by both professionals and the general population to describe a condition that is now medically referred to as Gender Dysphoria, or the various more outdated terms like Gender Identity Disorder, Gender Distress, Gender Conflict, or Transsexualism.

 Activists for reform in the standards of diagnosis and treatment of transgender and gender non-conforming people question the validity of categorizing transgender individuals as having a mental disorder for the purpose of establishing insurance approval for hormone therapy or plastic surgery.
 Dr. Mosser chooses to frame the process of gender transition as gender confirmation.

 A Gender Dysphoria diagnosis may be made according to various criteria, not always standard, although attempts have been made to standardize both diagnostic guidelines as well as treatment and care procedures.
 Gender Dysphoria as a medical condition is described by the World Professional Association for Transgender Health (WPATH) in their Standards of Care (SOC).